Dora Greenwell: Career

-Sad reverses befell the household of Greenwell Ford in the year 1848, when, owing no doubt to mismanagement, the property had to be sold.
-For a time thereafter, Greenwell, with her father and mother, resided at Ovingham Rectory, in Northumberland, where her eldest brother, William, was holding the living for a friend.
-It was while she lived in this village, in 1848, that she issued her earliest volume of poems, which was published by William Pickering and extended to a little over two hundred pages.
-The reception which it met with led to the issue of a second volume in 1850.
+The family was forced to sell Greenwell Ford in the year 1848.
+For a time thereafter, Greenwell, with her father and mother, resided at Ovingham Rectory in Northumberland, where her eldest brother, William, was holding the living for a friend.
+While living in Ovingham, she issued her earliest volume of poems, which was published by William Pickering in 1848.
+It was positively received, which led to the issue of a second volume in 1850.

-After leaving Ovingham, she had no settled home for some time, but lived principally, until 1854, with her brother, the Rev. Alan Greenwell, at Golbourne Rectory, in Lancashire.
+After leaving Ovingham, she did not have a settled home for some time.
+Until 1854, she lived principally with her brother the Rev. Alan Greenwell at Golbourne Rectory in Lancashire.
+Greenwell's father died in 1854.
 When Greenwell left the Lancashire rectory for her native county, she was 33 years old.

-She moved to Durham with her brother William who would later become Canon of Durham Cathedral.
-After a short time working with her brother Alan who was Rector of Golborne, she moved back to Durham and lived with her mother amongst many friends and relatives—her father having died in 1854.
-Now began the period of her greatest intellectual efforts.
-Her correspondence during these years was fraught with so much interest that it was easy to discover in it the germs of many of her profoundest writings.
-She was destined to become an accomplished essayist, and to produce some prose works which claimed a very high place among books of a deeply thoughtful and spiritual kind.
+She moved to Durham with her brother William, who would later become Canon of Durham Cathedral.
+After a short time working with her brother Alan, who was Rector of Golborne, she moved back to Durham and lived with her mother.
+Greenwell's writing activity increased during this period.